MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-html5.md

 Before getting started, keep the following things in mind:

 * You'll need a Remote Desktop deployment with Gateway, Broker and RDWA roles all running Server 2016 Operating System.
-The endpoints (RDSH or Windows Client SKUs) can be running any Windows Operating System since Windows 7 SP1 / Windows Server 2008 R2.
-The client performance will be better when connecting to Windows Server 2016 or Windows 10 Anniversary Edition or later.
+The endpoints (RDSH or Windows Client SKUs) can run any Windows OS with Windows 7 SP1 or Windows Server 2008 R2 or later.
+Client performance will be at its best when connecting to Windows Server 2016 or Windows 10 Anniversary Edition or later.
 * The Remote Desktop deployment should not be configured to use per-device license.
 * The Server 2016 machine hosting the RD Gateway role must have the [Windows 10 KB4025334 update](https://support.microsoft.com/en-us/help/4025334/windows-10-update-kb4025334) installed.
 * The Gateway and RDWA roles of your deployment should use public trusted certificates.